flniu/f-vimrc/README.md

 ## Goals & Principles

+>Perfection is achieved, not when there is nothing more to add, but when there is nothing left to take away.
+>
+>    -- Antoine de Saint-Exupery

 I try to make it minimal and universal:

 * Keep it simple: only add or change settings when necessary.